MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-your-spam-filter-policies.md

    >
    > Think very carefully before you add domains to the allowed domains list.
 For more information, see [Create safe sender lists in EOP](create-safe-sender-lists-in-office-365.md)
    >
    > Never add your own [accepted domains](/exchange/mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains) or common domains (for example, microsoft.com or office.com) to the allowed domains list.
-If these domains are allowed to bypass spam filtering, attackers can easily send email spoofing your accepted domains into your organization.
+If these domains are allowed to bypass spam filtering, attackers can easily send messages spoofing such trusted domains into your mail organization.
    >
    > Manually blocking domains by adding the domains to the blocked domains list isn't dangerous, but it can increase your administrative workload.
 For more information, see [Create block sender lists in EOP](create-block-sender-lists-in-office-365.md).
    >